WE DESIGN AND PRETRAIN WORLD’S MOST EFFICIENT LLMS TO PROVE THAT AI CAN BE SCALED

 PAVEL CHIZHOV

-PhD Computer Science and NLP University of Würzburg / University of Tartu
+PhD University of Würzburg University of Tartu

 Ex-Yandex